Adaptive Sample Sharing for Multi Agent Linear Bandits: Appendix: Additional details

-In \autoref{fig:supp_figure_clustering_score_evolution_synth_data}, we display the final clustering accuracy value for all the clustering algorithms.
+In \autoref{fig:supp_figure_clustering_score_evolution_synth_data__n_thetas_3_and_6}, we display the clustering score evolution for all the clustering algorithms.
 We quantify the clustering estimation quality as previously and notice that our approach achieves again the best performance.
 Indeed, we observe that most of the concurrent algorithms did not manage recover any clusters.